AppalachiaInteractive/com.appalachia.vscode.extension_manager/README.md

 ### User Configuration

-Each user may also specify registries to use regardless of which workspace is open with the `privateExtensions.registries` setting.
+Each user may also specify registries to use regardless of which workspace is open with the `com-appalachia-vscode-extension-manager.registries` setting.
 This has the same format as the `registries` array in `extensions.private.json`.

 You can use the **Private Extensions: Add Registry...** and